Yxine/GIMPSTeam2Lead/Readme.md

 Guyz!

 New structure of project from the start of September, 2016!
-Now, all sources are in /SourceCode folder, and from now I deliver you binaries compiled to X32/X86 and X64 architecture in /Compiled folder.
+Now, all sources are in /SourceCode folder, and from now I deliver you binaries compiled to X32/X86, X64 and Core architecture in /Compiled folder.

 And also I moved all graphics inside the Git-Hub project!